onecompiler/docs/go.md

 # Go Online Compiler

 Write, Run & Share Go code online using OneCompiler's Go online compiler for free.
 It's one of the robust, feature-rich online compilers for Go language, running on the latest version 1.10.2.
 Getting started with the OneCompiler's Go compiler is simple and pretty fast.
-The editor shows sample boilerplate code when you choose language as `GO`.
-OneCompiler also has reference programs, where you can look for the sample programs and start learning.
-Happy learning!!
+The editor shows sample boilerplate code when you choose language as `GO` and start coding.
+Happy learning!

 # Read inputs from stdin
 OneCompiler's Go online editor supports stdin and users can give inputs to programs using the STDIN textbox under the I/O tab.
 Following is a sample Go program which takes name as input and prints hello message with your name.